Which are healthy for Ekkies?

 1/2 cup is fed at dinner time (4pm) giving the digestive system 3 hours before bedtime to digest.

-Zucchini, red peppers, spicy peppers (more capsasin the better), Green Beans, Bok choy, Okra, Brussels Sprouts, Radish, Turnip, Rutabaga, Ginger, Turmeric
+Zucchini, Peppers (more capsasin the better), Green Beans, Bok choy, Okra, Brussels Sprouts, Radish, Turnip, Rutabaga, Ginger, Turmeric

-Guava, Papaya, Cranberries, Jackfruit, Pineapple, Cherries, Apple, Strawberries, Blueberries, Blackberries, Mango, Plantains, Coconut, Dragon fruit, Cantaloupe, Watermelon, Plums, Figs, Apricots, and more...
+Guava, Papaya, Cranberries, Jackfruit, Pineapple, Cherries, Apple, Cranberries, Strawberries, Blueberries, Blackberries, Mango, Plantains, Dragon fruit, Cantaloupe, Watermelon, Plums, Figs, Apricots, and more...

-Kale (not collard greens), Dandelion greens, Aloe Vera, Corn on the cobb, carrot tops, Moringa (this is a MUST for ekkies or make tea) for often consumption.
-Or just about ANYTHING seasonal that is parrot safe!
+Skewers with variety, Kale (not collard greens), Dandelion greens, Aloe Vera, Carrot tops, fresh Peas and Corn, Celery, Just about ANYTHING seasonal that is parrot safe!